klieber/kylelieber.com/content/post/Generate-OpenAPI-Specs-with-Spring-REST-Docs.md

 1. Generate snippet files during the run of your tests.
 Usually asciidoc files.
 2. After the test run, use a maven plugin to join all those snippet files into an HTML site.
 Usually the asciidoctor-maven-plugin.

-So, we would follow that same process only instead of generate asciidoc files for our snippets we would generate a json file that contained all the information about the resource.
-The instead of using the asciidoctor-maven-plugin to join everything together we would create our own plugin that would read in all the json files and spit out an OpenAPI spec.
+So, we would follow that same process only instead of generating asciidoc files for our snippets we would generate a json file that contained all the information about the resource.
+Also, instead of using the asciidoctor-maven-plugin to join everything together we would create our own plugin that would read in all the json files and spit out an OpenAPI spec.

 At the end of the hack we had a working snippet and plugin that produced a valid OpenAPI spec.
 However, we still had a lot of work to do because we were not getting any of the field or parameter documentation in our json snippets so the OpenAPI file that was generated was pretty bare.